jaxon-php/jaxon-website/pages/03.docs/01.usage/02.configuration/docs.en.md

 $jaxon->readJsonConfigFile($phpFilePath);   // Read configuration in a JSON file.
 $jaxon->readConfigFile($phpFilePath);       // Read configuration in a file based on its extension.
 ```
-If the file contains more data than the Jaxon library configuration, each of these functions can take a second parameter to read the configuration only in a section of the file.
+If the file contains other data than the Jaxon library configuration, each of these functions can take a second parameter to read the configuration only in a section of the file.

 #### The configuration option list

+These options are those of the Jaxon library.
+The Jaxon plugins can require additional options.

 | Name | Type | Description |
 |-----|------|-------------|